felipejuan/felipejuan.io/content/post/getting-started/index.md

 ## Overview

 It's 3 am and I'm finishing up this site as a birthday present to myself, so I, at least, can sleep a little better later today.
-Eventually, I'll have more academic things to say but I'm tired and I finally got this somewhat done.
+Eventually, I'll have more academic things to say but I'm tired, and I finally got this somewhat done.
 Soft launch.

+## The actual post

+Thank you visiting my website.
+I will be adding more of my work on here (as I make more progress too).
+Please enjoy the photo of one of my dogs.